slinkity/slinkity/www/src/docs/asset-management.md

 There are two situations where you may encounter this pitfall:

-- Permalinked files that aren't HTML.
+1. Permalinked files that aren't HTML.
 Example: a `sitemap.njk` permalinked to a `sitemap.xml`.
-- Non-HTML resources that aren't referenced elsewhere.
-Example: a passthrough-copied `robots.txt`.
+2. Non-HTML resources that aren't referenced in templates using relative paths or import aliases.
+Example: a passthrough-copied OpenGraph image.

 This is where the `public/` directory comes in!